 Bring a flashlight and your sense of wonder as you explore the park after dark.
-This hike begins at the White Barn and heads up to Bald Mountain, where we will see the moon rise over the Mayacamas and the sun set over Sonoma Valley.
+This hike begins at the White Barn and heads up to the viewpoint on Vista Trail or to the top of Bald Mountain, where we will see the moon rise over the Mayacamas and the sun set over Sonoma Valley.

-This route is a strenuous 6.5 miles with 1500+ of vertical and some steep sections (not recommended for children under 12).
-It leaves the White Barn parking lot at 6:30 p.m.
+The Bald Mountain route is a strenuous 6.5 miles with 1500+ of vertical and some steep sections (not recommended for children under 12).
+It leaves the White Barn parking lot at 5:00pm.

-Tickets are $10 general, and $5 for youth (12-17 year olds; must be accompanied by an adult), students, Sugarloaf members, and Sugarloaf volunteers.
-Be at the meeting location at least 15 minutes prior to the start of the hike for a prompt departure.
-Bring at least a quart of water, snacks, your flashlight, and extra layers for the evening.
+Tickets are $10 general, and $5 for students, youth (12-17 year olds), Sugarloaf members, Sugarloaf volunteers, and free for children 7-12 years old.
+All minors must be accompanied by a responsible adult.
+You must have a ticket to attend.
+Be at the meeting location at least 10 minutes prior to the start of the hike for a prompt departure.
+Bring your flashlight, at least a quart of water, snacks, and extra layers for the evening.
 Parking fees apply.

 For more events at Sugarloaf, visit our calendar.